-Data collection forms were verified three times for completeness and inconsistent responses: first on site by the Site Researchers or Liaison personnel, a second time by the Manager of the BCIS-2008 working for the University of Calgary, Faculty of Social Work, then a third time at the University of Toronto or McGill University, prior to data entry.
+Data collection forms were verified twice for completeness and inconsistent responses: first at the agency by the Site Researchers or Liaison personnel, and then a second time at the University of Toronto.
 Consistency in form completion was examined by comparing the data collection instrument to the brief case narratives provided by the investigating workers.